Comparisons

 Cycles vs Custom Token Counters — in-app counters work until concurrency, retries, and hierarchical scopes make them unreliable.

 Cycles vs Guardrails AI — Guardrails AI validates content (hallucination, toxicity, PII).
-Cycles governs budget.
+Cycles governs budget and actions.
 They solve different problems and complement each other.

-Cycles vs LLM Proxies and Observability Tools — how Cycles complements LiteLLM, Portkey, Helicone, and Langfuse.
-Proxies route and observe; Cycles enforces.
+Cycles vs LLM Proxies and Observability Tools — broader comparison of how Cycles complements the proxy and observability ecosystem.

 Build vs use

-- You Can Vibe Code a Budget Wrapper — the gap between a prototype wrapper and a production budget authority with concurrency safety, idempotency, and multi-tenant isolation.
+- You Can Vibe Code a Budget Wrapper — the gap between a prototype wrapper and a production runtime authority with concurrency safety, idempotency, and multi-tenant isolation.

 Full comparison